Welcome from the Director

 As a global hub for legal scholarship and legal practice, London is an ideal place for law students to learn and for law professors to teach.

-The Notre Dame London Law Program's faculty consists of renowned international legal scholars from the United Kingdom, Europe, and the United States.
+The Notre Dame London Law Programme's faculty consists of renowned international legal scholars from the United Kingdom, Europe, and the United States.

 The Heart of London